krypciak/CCMultiworldRandomizer/README.md

 Either:
 1. Download the [CrossCode development branch](https://github.com/CodeTriangle/Archipelago) and follow the [instructions for running from source](https://github.com/CodeTriangle/Archipelago/blob/crosscode-dev/docs/running%20from%20source.md).
-2. Download the APWorld file from the [releases page of the CrossCode development branch](https://github.com/CodeTriangle/Archipelago/releases) and put it into `lib/worlds` in your Archipelago folder downloaded from the [main Archipelago releases page](https://github.com/ArchipelagoMW/Archipelago/releases).
+2. Download the APWorld file from the [releases page of the CrossCode development branch](https://github.com/CodeTriangle/Archipelago/releases/latest) and put it into `lib/worlds` in your Archipelago folder. **This integration requires at least 0.4.2 RC to roll the seed**.

 Then put your yamls in the `Players` directory and run the `Generate` program.
 If you need a yaml to build off of, this should work:
 ```yaml